 - When banking or shopping online, look for the padlock icon in the address bar and make sure addresses begin with “https://” (the “s” means your data is securely encrypted).

 - Back up your information and store it safely.

 Whenever you feel the least bit suspicious of an email, you can try a simple google search about your suspicion.
-If the search pulls up something, then you’ll know it is a scam to report and then ignore!
-The best rule of thumb is to not engage at all with the scammer.
+If the search pulls up something, you’ll know it is a scam to report and then ignore it!
+The best rule of thumb is not to engage with the scammer.